 Hey there folks, this year will see a few changes in the tax scene and this time around we’re kicking off with EIS.
-Those that joined our events via our meetup group in the past know that EIS for fundraising is always a hot topic for tech start-ups.

 The Enterprise Investment Scheme (EIS) provides tax incentives in the form of a variety of income tax and capital gains tax (CGT) reliefs to investors who invest in smaller, unquoted, trading companies.
 Let’s look at each, briefly:

 Individuals who subscribe for shares in an EIS qualifying company will receive tax relief of 30% on the cost of the shares, which is offset against the individual’s Income Tax liability for the year in which the investment is made.

 There is no minimum amount an investor can invest in any one company; however there has been a maximum investment of up to £1 million since 2012/13

 It is possible to ‘carry back’ all or part of the investment to the preceding tax year as long as the limit for relief is not exceeded for that year.
 The effect being, for example, that a subscription of £2 million EIS shares may be made in 2016/17 with a carry back of £1 million to 2015/16.

 An individual is able to reduce his tax liability to zero through EIS relief, which is great for the investor, allowing the taxpayer to claim back any repayable tax deducted at source, such as PAYE.

 No CGT is charged on a gain on the disposal after the minimum holding period of EIS shares on which Income Tax relief was given and not withdrawn.

 CGT can be deferred if capital proceeds are invested in EIS shares even if the investor is connected.
 The minimum or maximum EIS investments do not apply to deferral relief.